Radiation Oncology - Chairman's Page

 Welcome to the Department of Radiation Oncology!

 There are many cancer specific tumor boards at the School of Medicine and CTRC where patient’s medical care recommendations are made in a multidisciplinary setting that includes surgeons, medical oncologists, radiation oncologists, diagnostic radiologists, pathologists and other support staff.
 Within our department, every patient’s treatment plan is reviewed at quality assurance conferences attended by all of the radiation oncology faculty members and clinical physicists to ensure peer reviewed quality control.
-Our department offers many clinical trials open through the national cooperative study groups such as RTOG (Radiation Therapy Oncology Group), SWOG (Southwest Oncology Group) and NSABP (National Surgical Adjuvant Breast and Bowel Project).
-With close collaboration with the Institute for Drug Development (IDD), nation’s largest and foremost phase I cancer drug trial center located within CTRC, our department also renders an array of newest treatments in developmental stage available to our patients.
+Our department offers many clinical trials open through the national cooperative study groups such as NRG (NSABP, RTOG and GOG) and SWOG (Southwest Oncology Group).
+With close collaboration with the Institute for Drug Development (IDD), one of the nation’s largest and foremost phase I cancer drug trial centers located within CTRC, our department also renders an array of newest treatments in developmental stage available to our patients.

-Please take time, explore our website and meet the people from every corner of our department who make this place so special .
-If you have any question or suggestion for our department, please feel free to call me at (210) 450-5566.
+Please take time, explore our website and meet the people from every corner of our department who make this place so special.
+If you have any question or suggestion for our department, please feel free to write or call me at (210) 450-5566.

 Thank you very much.